-The above Old Testament verses, saturated with logocentricity like all sacred religious texts, already unmistakably contain, in a nutshell, Durkheim's thinking on the sacred.
-Wokart suggests that this Israelite/Jewish conception of the sacred, although informing subsequent Christian, Scholastic and Early Modern theology and philosophy right up to Kant, was fairly distinctive in the Ancient World.
-Although this could be endlessly elaborated by philological and theological analysis of a much more specialist and erudite nature than this essay can offer, the Jewish roots of Durkheim's sacred are now sufficiently identified.
-In the background we perceive another absolute distinction peculiar to Judaism: the opposition between "clean, permitted" (notably food), and its opposite.
+The above Old Testament verses, saturated with logocentricity16 like all sacred religious texts, already unmistakably contain, in a nutshell, Durkheim's thinking on the sacred.
+Wokart suggests that this Israelite / Jewish conception of the sacred, although informing subsequent Christian, Scholastic and Early Modern theology and philosophy right up to Kant, was fairly distinctive in the Ancient World.
+Although this could be endlessly elaborated by philolological and theological analysis of a much more specialist and erudite nature than I command, the Jewish roots of Durkheim's sacred are thus sufficiently identified.
+In the background we perceive another absolute distinction peculiar to Judaism: the opposition between בָּשֶׁר kašr, 'clean, permitted' [food]', and its opposite (for which there seems to be no general term, but cf. Yiddish treife < טַרְכּה, terefah 'torn by a predator', replicated in the Arabic / Islamic opposition between halāl 'pure, allowed for consumption', and حرام harām, 'forbidden'.
 However, we must not jump to conclusions on the basis of this short and superficial exploration.
-In his impressive study of Germanic cultural and political history through the medium of language history, the British philologist D.H.
-Green claims that a "permitted/prohibited" division similar to the one in Hebrew (as belonging to the Semitic branch of the Afroasiatic linguistic macrophylum) may be detected at the root of the lexicon of "sacrifice in Germanic (as belonging to the Indoeuropean branch of the Eurasiatic linguistic macrophylum)," even though the linguistic - and, considering recent history, emotional - affiliation of the two cases could scarcely be further apart.
-Also, the great Christian theologian Nathan Söderblom, in his lemma on "holiness: general and primitive" in James Hastings's authoritative Encyclopaedia of Religion and Ethics (1909-1921), implicitly maintains that the Israelite conception is rather continuous with much more ethnographic data worldwide.
-This opens the possibility that, even though underiably Jewish on the surface, Durkheim's approach may yet not be totally determined by the Jewish/ Israelite heritage alone and may after all contain something of the "elementary forms of religious life."
-However, scholar's renderings of a religious tradition different from their own cannot be taken at face value, and an alternative reading of the same situation would be that Green's and Söderblom's scholarly interpretations were unintentionally "contaminated" by Durkheim's (whom Söderblom cites) so that the suggestion of a peculiar Jewish/Israelite perspective may stand.
+In his impressive study of Germanic cultural and political history through the medium of language history, the British philologist Green (1998)17 claims that a 'permitted / prohibited' division similar to the Hebrew (< Semitic < Afroasiatic) one may be detected at the root of the Germanic (< Indoeuropean < Eurasiatic) lexicon of 'sacrifice', even though the linguistic (and, considering recent history, emotional) affliation of the two cases could scarcely be further apart.
+Also the great Christian theologian Söderblom, in his lemma on 'holiness: general and primitive' in Hastings's authoritative Encyclopaedia of Religion and Ethics (1909-1921), implicitly maintains that the Israelite conception is rather continuous with much more ethnographic data world-wide.
+This opens the possibility that, even though undeniably Jewish on the surface, Durkheim's approach may yet be less particular, in space and time, to the Jewish / Israelite heritage alone, and may contain something of the 'elementary forms of religious life', after all.
+However, scholar's renderings of a religious tradition different from their own cannot be taken at face value, and an alternative reading of the same situation would be that the scholarly interpretations by Green and Söderblom were unintentionally contaminated by Durkheim's (whom Söderblom cites) so that my suggestion of a peculiar Jewish / Israelite perspective may stand.